dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-postgresql.md

 In order to use the `ConfigModule` when initializing the `TypeOrmModule`, we'll need to switch from using `forRoot` to `forRootAsync` and take advantage of the dependency injection as written above.

 We'll be using `STAGE` from the environment variables as the definition on which `.env` file will be loaded.
-Go ahead and create `.env.stage.dev` and add the following config (you can create a file `.env.stage.prod` later when you're ready to deploy your application to production):
+Go ahead and create `stage.dev.env` and add the following config (you can create a file `stage.prod.env` later when you're ready to deploy your application to production):

 ```
 PORT=3000